DongningLi/dashboard-for-house-buyer/README.md

 # Dashboard4HouseBuyers

-Collaborate with classmates from GEOM90007
+Collaborate with classmates from GEOM90007, which contains the source code part of the GEOM90007 course at the University of Melbourne.

 ## Run the app using:
 `shinyApp(ui = ui, server = server)`